-RISK ASSESSMENT AND RISK ASSESSMENT TOOL (National Principle 8)
+RISK ASSESSMENT AND RISK ASSESSMENT TOOL

 It is a legislative requirement that management, staff and educators implement a risk management system where they identify and manage hazards and risks within the workplace to ensure a child safe environment.
-Strategies are in place to make sure child safety is embedded across our Service through compliance with the Education and Care National Regulations and the National Principles for Child Safety - Child Safe Standards.
+Strategies are in place to make sure child safety is embedded across our Service through compliance with the Education and Care National Regulations and the Child Safe Standards.